vinnyroca/CodeandMediaArt/docs/00_procedural_experiments.md

 Code can be approached as a conceptual framework.
 We could also consider here substituting the word code for conditions or instructions.

-To make code, is to make the conditions for something to be generated.
+To make code is to make the conditions for something to be generated.

 In this class, we'll be considering code in a literal sense, as computer code.
 However, the history of code in art has been informed by a long relationship between instructions, art, and games.

 ## Rules as Code: Danish Clapping Game

-Play in a pair
+Play in pairs

 Instructions: